Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Abstract

 \section{Abstract}

-Present article has addressed finite magnetic field extension of previous work by Cho \textit{et al.} (\textit{Phys.
-Rev. B}~\textbf{108}, 235172, 2023) on microscopic calculation of shear viscosity for electron fluid in graphene system.
+The present article has addressed the finite magnetic field extension of the previous work by Cho \textit{et al.} (\textit{Phys.
+Rev. B 108}, 235172, 2023) on microscopic calculation of shear viscosity for electron fluid in graphene system.
 Our calculation is based on the kinetic theory approach in the relaxation time approximation.
-In the absence of magnetic field, transport is governed by a single shear viscosity coefficient, whereas the application of a finite magnetic field induces anisotropy, give rise to the five independent shear viscosity coefficients associated with distinct velocity gradient tensors.
-These coefficient can be physically categorized into perpendicular, parallel and Hall components relative to the magnetic field direction.
-When the scattering time equals to the cyclotron time, the perpendicular component is suppressed by $80\%$ and parallel component by $50\%$, and Hall effect can reach maximum.
-Corresponding magnetic field strength for electron fluid in graphene is around $0.01-0.1$ Tesla and the same for non-relativistic electron fluid and ultra-relativistic quark fluid are around $10$ Tesla and $10^{14}$ Tesla respectively.
-They may be considered as required magnetic field strength in three different fluid systems to observe noticeable magnetic field response in their shear viscosity coefficients.
+In the absence of a magnetic field, transport is governed by a single shear viscosity coefficient, whereas the application of a finite magnetic field induces anisotropy, giving rise to five independent shear viscosity coefficients associated with distinct velocity gradient tensors.
+These coefficients can be physically categorized into perpendicular, parallel, and Hall components relative to the magnetic field direction.
+When the scattering time equals the cyclotron time, the perpendicular component is suppressed by $80\%$ and the parallel component by $50\%$, and the Hall effect can reach maximum.
+Corresponding magnetic field strength for electron fluid in graphene is around $0.01-0.1$ Tesla, and the same for non-relativistic electron fluid and ultra-relativistic quark fluid are around $10$ Tesla and $10^{14}$ Tesla respectively.
+They may be considered as the required magnetic field strength in three different fluid systems to observe noticeable magnetic field response in their shear viscosity coefficients.